 At this point, the SAGE status of the subaward request is “Issued”.

-The subrecipient reviews the agreement and returns a Partially Executed Agreement back to the OSP subaward administrator who then negotiates terms, if necessary.
+The subrecipient reviews the agreement and negotiates terms, if necessary.
+The subrecipient returns a Partially Executed Agreement to the OSP subaward administrator once negotiations are complete.

 Once the agreement is negotiated and partially executed, OSP submits a request to Procurement to create a Supplier Contract & Purchase Order in Workday.